-Year Ended January 31, (in thousands) 2017 2016 2015 2014 2013 Store and facility closure costs \$ 1,089 \$ 637 \$ 3,646 \$ 2,117 \$ 2,071 Legal and professional fees related to the exploration of strategic alternative and securities-related litigation 101 3,153 1,135 Sales tax audit reserve 1,434 2,748 - - - Executive management transition costs 234 1,506 - - Loss from retirement of leasehold improvement 1,986 - - - Employee severance 1,634 909 - 628 Vehicle lease terminations - - - - 326 Charges and credits \$ 6,478 \$ 8,044 \$ 5,690 \$ 2,117 \$ 3,025
+Year Ended January 31, (in thousands) 2018 2017 2016 2015 2014 Store and facility closure and relocation costs \$ 2,381 \$ 1,089 \$ 637 \$ 3,646 \$ 2,117 Legal and professional fees and related reserves associated with the exploration of strategic alternatives, securities-related 1 litigation and other legal matters 1,177 101 3,153 1,135 Indirect tax audit reserve 2,595 1,434 2,748 Executive management transition costs 234 1,506 Impairment from disposal 1,986 Employee severance 1,317 1,634 909 Write-off of capitalized software costs 5,861 Charges and credits \$ 13,331 \$ 6,478 \$ 8,044 \$ 5,690 \$ 2,117

-(2) Net income (loss) includes pre-tax loss from extinguishment of debt for fiscal years 2016 and 2013 of \$1.4 million and \$0.9 million, respectively.

-(3) Change in same store sales is calculated by comparing the reported sales for all stores that were open during the entirety of both comparative full fiscal years.
+- (2) Net income (loss) includes pre-tax loss from extinguishment of debt for fiscal years 2018 and 2016 of \$3.3 million and \$1.4 million, respectively. - (3) Change in same store sales is calculated by comparing the reported sales for all stores that were open during the entirety of both comparative full fiscal years.
 Sales from closed stores, if any, are removed from each period.
 Sales from relocated stores have been included in each period as each such store was relocated within the same general geographic market.
-Sales from expanded stores have also been included in each period.

-(4) Retail gross margin percentage is defined as total net sales, which includes product sales, repair service agreement commissions, and service revenues, less cost of goods sold divided by total net sales.
-The presentation of our retail gross margin and costs and expenses may not be comparable to other retailers since we include delivery, transportation and handling costs in cost of goods sold and we include the cost of merchandising our products in selling, general and administrative expense.
-Other retailers may treat such costs differently.

-(5) Amount does not include retail segment provision for bad debts.

-(6) Return on average equity is calculated as net income (loss) divided by the average of the beginning and ending equity.

-(7) Represents the weighted-average of monthly gross cash collections received on the credit portfolio as a percentage of the average monthly beginning portfolio balance for each period.
+Sales from expanded stores have also been included in each period. - (4) Retail gross margin percentage is defined as total net sales, which includes product sales, repair service agreement commissions, and service revenues, less cost of goods sold divided by total net sales.
+The presentation of our retail gross margin and costs and expenses may not be comparable to other retailers since we include delivery, transportation and handling costs in cost of goods sold and we include the cost of merchandising our products in selling, general and administrative expense ("SG&A").
+Other retailers may treat such costs differently. - (5) Amount does not include retail segment provision for bad debts. - (6) Return on average equity is calculated as net income (loss) divided by the average of the beginning and ending equity. - (7) Represents the weighted-average of monthly gross cash collections received on the credit portfolio as a percentage of the average monthly beginning portfolio balance for each period.

 ITEM 7.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.